Covid-19 Relief Withdrawal

 Super’s primary purpose is to help you enjoy a comfortable retirement when you’ve finished working.
 However, in these unique circumstances, this temporary measure will offer much-needed support to those most impacted.

 Accessing your super should only be a last resort.
 History shows it’s much better to leave it invested if you can.
 If you have other support and means to get by, you should use all other measures first.

-A specific form for the Covid-19 relief payment is being developed.
+A specific form for the Covid-19 relief payment has been developed.
 Members will need to complete the form, including having the employer verification section completed by their former employer, similar to normal benefits.

 If a member remains unemployed after 3 months, they will be eligible to receive a monthly unemployment payment equivalent to 50% of their last monthly salary which is already provided for under the Superannuation General Provisions Act.